 - Warmer – it’s likely you’ll be able to sit in the sun and enjoy your garden for longer periods than a north facing garden

 - Less Damp/Moss – Because the garden will be sunnier, things like moss and damp will be less of a problem

-- Growing Plants – If you like growing fruit and vegetables, they’ll love the long sunny days of a south facing garden
+- Growing Plants – If you like growing fruit and vegetables, they’ll love the long sunny days facing south

-- Drying Clothes – Your washing will dry much quicker when hung in a sunny south facing garden
+- Drying Clothes – Your washing will dry much quicker when hung in a sunny southerly facing garden

 - Less Heating – Even in winter you may find rooms that face south need less heating to stay warm

 Of course, there are other advantages of a south facing garden but that covers some of the main ones.